Frequently Asked Questions

 • Please visit our Support page at honeycomb.bio for instructions on installation and analysis.

 • BeeNet can be downloaded and used on clusters or cloud via Linux command line.
-We also host BeeNet on Terra for users with no command line experience.

 • Can I download example data?